VideojogosLusofona/color-shape-links-ai-competition/README.md

 1. The **Base Track** competition will be played using standard [Simplexity] rules (6x7 board, 4 pieces in a row for victory) and with a time limit of 0.2 seconds.
+Only one processor core will be available for the AIs.
-2. The **Unknown Track** competition will be played under conditions that will only be revealed after the competition deadline.
-These conditions will be derived from the first [EuroMillions] draw that takes place after the deadline, most likely at May 19, 2020, as follows:
+2. The **Unknown Track** competition will be played on a 16-core/32-thread processor under conditions that will only be revealed after the competition deadline.
+These conditions will be derived from the first [EuroMillions] draw that takes place after the deadline, most likely at May 19, 2020, as
+   follows:
    * NumberOfRows = Lowest [EuroMillions] ball number higher than 6 (ascending order).
    * NumberOfCols = Next [EuroMillions] ball (ascending order).